 Pay off your home earlier with bi-weekly payments.

 These calculations are tools for learning more about the mortgage process and are for educational/estimation purposes only.
+Calculator results are rounded down to the nearest dollar or year.
 Payment shown does not include taxes, insurance, or mortgage insurance (if applicable).
 This does not constitute an offer or approval of credit.
 Contact a PrimeLending home loan officer for actual estimates.